katharinax/dsp/statistics/8-3-scoring.md

 ---

->> The two functions are as following:
+>> The two functions are as follows:
 >> ```python
 >> def num_goals(lam):
 >>     """